Onsite Basic Life Support (BLS) Certification Courses

 - How to perform ventilations using a bag valve mask

-- How to work in teams for multi-rescuer CPR
+- When and how to work in teams for multi-rescuer CPR

 Who Needs Our BLS Certification Courses?

-Since the BLS certification is primarily associated with the healthcare field, where it provides and extra level of training and a special certification, we recommend it for all types of medical care providers such as doctors, nurses and other personnel who work in medical facilities.
+Since the BLS certification is primarily associated with the healthcare field, providing an extra level of training and a special certification, we recommend it for all types of medical care providers, such as doctors, nurses, and other personnel who work in medical facilities.
 However, this vital training is also ideal for non-medical first responders such as firefighters and police officers, who are often required to train for and obtain BLS certification.
-Because this certification is more advanced than layperson CPR, we also recommend this training for other professionals such as doctors, nurses, medical assistants, dentists, paramedics, EMTs, firefighters, police officers, and etc.
+Because this certification is more advanced than layperson CPR, we also recommend this training for other professionals such as doctors, nurses, medical assistants, dentists, paramedics, EMTs, firefighters, police officers, etc.